-The City's disciplinary system is based on progressive discipline.
-In progressive discipline, the City takes progressively more severe action if the employee has not responded to previous actions.
-However, certain conduct and circumstances may be serious enough to warrant severe disciplinary action, up to termination, without prior lower-level discipline.
+The City's ORS CEO's disciplinary system is based on progressive discipline.
+In progressive discipline, the City ORS CEO takes progressively more severe action if the employee has not responded to previous actions.
+However, certain conduct and circumstances may be serious enough to warrant severe disciplinary action, up to termination, without prior lower level discipline.

-The City's disciplinary actions are divided into "informal" and "formal" actions:
+The City's ORS CEO's disciplinary actions are divided into "informal" and "formal" actions: